-On 7 December 2021, the FCA announced a second consultation period on its new ‘Consumer Duty’ for financial services firms dealing with consumers.
+FCA's second consultation period on its new ‘Consumer Duty’ for financial services firms dealing with consumers has now closed and final rules are expected by 29 July 2022.
 Chris Laverty looks at issues firms need to consider when preparing to comply with it.

 This article is not an overview of the proposed regulations, or a 'to do' list.
 Rather, I believe it is helpful to highlight areas that financial services firms will need to manage when preparing to comply with the Consumer Duty.

 The Consumer Duty is intended to represent a paradigm shift in how the FCA regulates the retail sector, part of the move to an outcomes-based approach.
 The FCA believes that many firms are reactive in response to regulatory requirements, with a ‘tick box’ approach.
 Instead, leaders must be proactive, asking themselves whether their products and services actually meet the needs of those they are sold to.

 The wording of ‘all reasonable steps’ on the cross-cutting rules sets a very high bar to be met by firms.
 For context, the Senior Managers and Certification Regime requires managers to take ‘reasonable’ steps to fulfil their responsibilities.

 What does compliance require?

 For some firms, the Consumer Duty will be the continuation of the evolution of processes that they already have in place.
 However, for others, this will be more of a revolution and will require significant time and resource to implement.

 Firms will have to consider every step of the customer journey throughout the product lifecycle, including design, communications, and customer service to assess any areas which may give rise to customer harm.